-A new reaction mechanism of urethane bond formation has been proposed with excess alcohol and excess isocyanate in the liquid phase.
-The novelty of this theoretical study based on ab-initio calculation is that both the alcohol and the isocyanate can self-catalyze the urethane bond formation.
+A new reaction mechanism of urethane bond formation has been proposed in the case of excess alcohol and excess isocyanate in the liquid phase.
+Based on ab initio calculations and experimental measurements, it was proved that both the alcohol and the isocyanate can self-catalyze the urethane bond formation.